 Succulents are popular among plant enthusiasts because they require minimal care and maintenance.
 There are approximately 10,000 succulent species worldwide, and most of them are continually being crossbred because of their unique colors, shapes, and sizes.
 However, just like other plants, succulents are prone to disease and pests.
-In this article, we will identify different varieties of black bugs on succulents and how you can protect your plants from them.

 Types of Black Bugs on Succulents